 High-Resolution Rendering: Upon approval of the material drafts, a full set of 360-degree high-resolution images are rendered and post-production is carried out on them.
 These 360 degree CGIs are the core of the off-plans 360 virtual tour app.

 The App Build: The final 360 degree CGIs are put together in the app and UX elements are added to produce the tour.
 The tour is hosted online on any website.
 It can be viewed on a desktop, tablet, mobile, and in VR.

 Different uses for off-plans 360 virtual tours

 Off-plans 360 virtual tours are used across the different sectors of the property industry.
-They are typically created for property developers, real-estate agents and interior designers to present their project to potential tenants and buyers.
+They are typically created for property developers, real estate agents and interior designers to present their projects to potential tenants and buyers.